chakra-ui/panda-mastery-lessons/README.md

 ## Branching Out

 To access the code for each lesson, branch out from the main branch to a new branch for the lesson.
-For example, to access the code for lesson 2, switch to it using `git checkout module-2`.
+For example, to access the code for module 2 lesson 2, switch to it using `git checkout 02-lesson2`.

 ## Completing the Course